gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 ---

 I don't want my body to have to remind me again.
+And honestly, I do not know whether I am lucky enough to be reminded again.
+Not everyone has that chance, right?

+I am grateful to God for those reminders.

+So..

 Everything else can wait.
 Everyone else can wait.

 I am only going to spend my energy on things that make me happy,